besit/ffmpeg_scripts/README.md

 # Video-to-GIF Scripts

 These scripts make it easy to convert video files like .mp4 and .mov to GIFs using ffmpeg.
+Mac and Windows scripts available.

 ## Prerequisites
 * [ffmpeg](https://ffmpeg.org/) - The command-line tool used to convert the videos